socnetv/app/README.md

 To install SocNetV in Windows, download the latest SocNetV Windows installer from the [Downloads](https://socnetv.org/downloads) page, and double-click on the executable to start the installation.

 Note: You might see a Windows pop up about unknown software origin/publisher.
-Please ignore it and proceed, as we do not sign our released packages with any code signing certificates (which are not free by the way).
+Please ignore it and proceed, as we do not sign our Windows packages with a commercial code signing certificate.

 Click Next and Accept the License (GPL) to install the program.